MuhammadHammad001/muhammadhammad001.github.io/content/event/rvsummit22/index.md

 #   postcode: '94305'
 #   country: United States

-summary: A on register level configuration for a RISC-V-based Microcontroller, RISC-V Toolchains and OpenOCD to flash baremetal firmware in a microcontroller.
+summary: A tutorial on register level configuration for a RISC-V-based Microcontroller, RISC-V Toolchains and OpenOCD to flash baremetal firmware in a microcontroller.

 # Talk start and end times.
 #   End time can optionally be hidden by prefixing the line with `#`.